riscvarchive/riscv-code-size-reduction/proposals/Huawei Custom Extension/riscv_muladd_extension.rst

 RISC-V 32-bit Multiply/Add Extension
 ====================================

-The 32-bit version instruction is included in the Huawei custom RISCV extension, and is implemented on silicon.
+The 32-bit version of this instruction is included in the Huawei custom RISCV extension, and is implemented on silicon.

 Rationale
 ---------